Dates to remember:

 Location for the new 5th-6th grade intermediate buildings:

-The district proposes the construction of the 5th-6th grade buildings in areas of significant residential development — east of Echo Hill Elementary on Echo Hill Road and on 35th Avenue where it will eventually connect with 44th Street on the northern edge of Marion.
+The district proposes the construction of the 5th-6th grade buildings in areas of significant residential development — east of Echo Hill Elementary on Echo Hill Road and on 35th Avenue near the intersection of 44th Street on the northern edge of Marion.
 The schools would open for the 2020-21 school year.

 How much will it cost?

 Property taxes are applied on a percentage value of a home’s assessed value, not the market value.
-This bond issue proposes an increase up to $0.65 on property taxes.
+This bond issue proposes an increase of $0.65 on property taxes.
 After the increase, the property tax rate is still nearly $1.50 less than after Linn-Mar last successful bond vote.

 Proposed Levy Rate: